Reeb® has transitioned to new fire labels in order to meet the current industry standard required by Intertek.

 20-Minute Fire Labels

 The 20-minute fire labels, which are made of a metal material, now indicate both the pressure rating (neutral and positive) and the hose stream rating (with or without).
-On March 28th Reeb transitioned to using the new 20-minute neutral pressure labels, meaning now there will be one rated with hose stream and one rated without hose stream.

 - The 20-minute neutral pressure without hose stream label is applied to the Therma-Tru fiberglass fire doors, the Therma-Tru steel fire Doors, and the residential flush 20-minute fire doors.